external-secrets/external-secrets/docs/provider-akeyless.md

 ### Authentication

-The API requires an access-id, access-type and access-Type-param. the supported auth-methods are their params:
+The API requires an access-id, access-type and access-Type-param.

+The supported auth-methods and their params are:

 | accessType  | accessTypeParam                                                                                                                                                                                                                      |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |